saifalfalah/react-handbook/content/react-unidirectional-data-flow/index.md

 In React this means that:

-- state is passed the view and to child components
+- state is passed to the view and to child components
 - actions are triggered by the view
 - actions can update the state
 - the state change is passed to the view and to child components